 Once I pass the exam or evaluations, what next?

 You may refer to yourself as a certification holder.
 You will receive your digital badge through Credly, which can be shared on social media and verified by employers.
 Please refer to the "Use of Your PMI Certification" section of the handbooks for more details.

 How do I schedule a certification exam appointment?

-Once you are eligible, PMI will e-mail you examination scheduling instructions with your eligibility code, which you will need when scheduling your exam appointment at a testing center.
+Once you are eligible, PMI will e-mail you examination scheduling instructions with your eligibility code, which you will need when scheduling your exam appointment at a testing center or online.

 Where will the examination be given?

 All PMI exams are offered at approved Pearson VUE Testing Centers worldwide.
 You can check for locations on Pearson VUE’s website.
 (NOTE: Please check Pearson VUE's Covid-19 page for information about exam availability in your area.)

-You can also take your CAPM or PMI-ACP exam in the comfort of your home or office while being monitored by an online proctor through Pearson VUE.
+You can also take your PMP, CAPM, PMI-ACP or PMI-PBA exam in the comfort of your home or office while being monitored by an online proctor through Pearson VUE.